 Many communities offer shelters for housing the homeless.
 We think the tiny home community concept is a better one for several reasons:

 When families seek shelter at a typical homeless shelter, they are separated by gender.
 Because people sleep in common spaces in most homeless shelters, the men and women are divided.
 This means that the mom and dad have to go separate ways, and the children aren't able to remain with both parents.
 In a tiny home community, every family has their own space.
 This means families stay together and that families have the privacy that they deserve.

 Typical homeless shelters do not allow pets.
 While this is perfectly understandable, it does prevent people with pets from seeking shelter there.
 For many homeless people, their pets are a part of their family.
 In some cases, the pet is the only family that the person has.
 MCCHC wants to offer living spaces in which pets can live alongside their owners.
 While there will be a limit to the number of pets that each family can have, as well as breed restrictions, MCCHC seeks to welcome pets that belong to our residents.

 RESIDENTS GET LIFE-SKILLS TRAINING.

-Members of the tiny home community will be given the opportunity to not only have adequate housing, but they will also be given the opportunity to better themselves.
-This is why we are calling the community OpportUNITY Place.
-Because our community is designed for members of the Murray Calloway County Community and not designed for short-term stays, members will be able to attend sessions, classes, & seminars that will help them gain needed skills.
+Members of the OpportUNITY Place are given the opportunity to not only have adequate housing, but they also are given the opportunity to better themselves.
+Because our commUNITY is designed for members of the Murray Calloway County Community and not designed for short-term stays, members will be able to attend sessions, classes, & seminars that will help them gain needed skills.
 Classes might focus on financial stability, parenting, job-skills training, Bible study and more.
 Other services that might be offered are church services or support groups such as Alcoholics Anonymous

 RESIDENTS ARE ACTIVE MEMBERS OF THE COMMUNITY.